 What’s that worth?
 Let’s look at a scenario.
 We might have on the low end for “that type of song” - 3 synch licenses for an average of $4,000 each.
 And maybe on the high end 20+ synchs for that song.
 Including some juicy brand advertisements - elevating the average synch to like $8,000.

-So, what revenue could that look like?
+So, what could these royalties look like?
 And this is not a bad case scenario for your songwriting job, as have plenty of examples like this:

-Let’s say we have a song with 5 Million streams on Streaming Service “A.”
+Let’s say we have a song with 5 Million streams on Service “A.”

 And let’s say you’re a 40% writer on average (I see more of the independent releases being more 3 way or 2 way co-writes).
 Let’s take a look at this valuation.